LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 So I went to ask around on the CurseForge dev Discord guild, haven't really gotten an official answer from there, but it sparked quite the debate, with several people agreeing that lap sitting isn't an issue, though culture differences could be a thing.

 I was honestly pissed off, spent quite a few hours on making a mod that I genuinely found cute, that several people found cute.
-I had lot of positive feedback from my own community, from Quilt's community, and Modfest's community.
+I had a lot of positive feedback from my own community, from Quilt's community, and Modfest's community.

 And honestly, for that kind of concerns, there is already other worse or equivalent mods already hosted on CurseForge (more on that later).